JGCRI/ambrosia/paper/paper.md

 3) After this, the function will create clusters of observations from the dataset based on income levels, and prices of staples and non-staples.
 This step is necessary because this being economic data, the observational error can only be calculated within different clusters.
 The code will also check for a  user specified minimum number of clusters(If there are anomalies within the dataset, the clustering can be incorrect leading in a small number of clusters).
 The clustering is implemented using the Divisive Analysis Clustering Algorithm (DIANA)[@kaufman2009].
 4) Once the clustering is completed, the code will calculate the observational error which is the variance in food demand for staples (${\sigma}^{2}Qs$) and non-staples (${\sigma}^{2}Qn$) .Note that the user can chose a lower limit on the observational error calculated.
 The default value of the lower limit is 0.01.

-In addition to a data frame, the function will return a CSV file output called "Processed_Data_for_MC.csv" that is stored in the outputs folder that will be used for the parameter estimation.
+In addition to a data frame, the function will return a comma-separated values (CSV) file output named "Processed_Data_for_MC.csv" that is stored in the outputs directory that will be used for the parameter estimation.
 The example below illustrates how to use the function on a raw dataset.

 ```R
 #Example 3: Creating a dataset for parameter fitting